Resources for college & seminary students

 Reference & Referral

-Find a minister through CBF's Reference and Referral program, which helps connect your church with ministers seeking ministerial positions.
+Find a ministry position through CBF's Reference and Referral program, which helps connect ministers seeking employment with churches with staff openings.
 Leader Connect-CBF is the résumé-matching service as a part of CBF's service.

 Peer Learning Groups

 Current is the Fellowship's network for young leaders (under 40).
-Each year, Current co-hosts the ChurchWorks Conferences, holds networking events at General Assembly and facilitates Service in September.
+Each year, Current participates in the planning of ChurchWorks Conference and holds networking events at General Assembly and throughout the year.

 Chaplaincy & Pastoral Counseling